 Kärcher works with contract processors, e.g. service providers for IT maintenance and visitor management.
 These are obliged by Kärcher to comply with valid data protection regulations.

 It may be necessary to transmit your personal data to the recipients above for processing beyond the scope of the GDPR.
 In these cases, Kärcher has implemented measures to ensure a suitable and adequate level of data protection.

 3. Storage periods

-We will delete your personal data no later than six (6) months after we have achieved the above purposes.
+We will delete your personal data as soon as it is no longer required for the above purposes.

 4. Data subjects rights and interlocutor

 In connection with the processing of your personal data, you are entitled to demand: